-The Writing Center is located on the first floor of the Library, Room D-200 Ext.
-6826.
+The Writing Center is housed in the Library Learning Commons located on the second floor of the library.
+Contact number: 614-6726.

 For questions or concerns contact Writing Center Coordinator, Dr. Denise David, at Ext.
 6713 or drop by her office in E254 or by E-mailing: email@example.com.

 How Can I Make Best Use of the Writing Center?